simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/add_doc_translation_mapping_blank_data.md

 ## `_set_same_value_if_api_params_or_returns_list` function docstring

-Set the same key as a value if a specified key string is an API parameters or returns list's line.<hr>
+Set the same key as a value if a specified key string is an API's parameters or returns list's line.<hr>

 **[Parameters]**